ClaudiaRojasSoto/Final-Capstone-Back-End/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

- - Microverse for providing the opportunity to learn Git and GitHub in a collaborative environment.
+ - Microverse for providing the opportunity to learn in a collaborative environment.
  - GitHub Docs for providing a wealth of information on Git and GitHub.
+ - Alexandre Medina: .
+ - Pablo Bonasera: .
+ - Claudia Rojas: .

 <p align="right">(<a href="#readme-top">back to top</a>)</p>